Saving lives through a better hiring strategy

 To say the shift is noticeable would be an understatement.
 Not only has turnover decreased since Gentleman unlocked the key to a good hire, but his employees’ performance has also drastically improved.

 “New hires go through six months of training before they attend training at our corporate office.
-Prior to our use of PI, our new hires had consistently been in the bottom 50% of final rankings,” explained Gentleman.
-“Since we adopted PI, our new hires have been consistently in the upper 25%.
-This is a byproduct of improved training methods, but also [of] PI and who we’ve hired [using PI].”
+Prior to our use of behavioral and cognitive data points, our new hires had consistently been in the bottom 50% of final rankings,” explained Gentleman.
+“Since we adopted this solution, our new hires have been consistently in the upper 25%.
+This is a byproduct of improved training methods, and the addition of human analytics”

 Gentleman has gained a critical edge in his industry by taking the guesswork out of hiring—and the ripple effects have only added to a stellar reputation.